 - Statement or resolution proving that judgment is final.

 - Separate power of attorney for legal counsel in Mexico.

 - Authenticate all documents (get a certification by judge or clerk).

 - Legalize all certifications under applicable law (Apostille).

 - Translate everything (letter rogatory and all exhibits) into Spanish.

 - File letter rogatory in the proper and best court in Mexico through a pleading of homologation.
 You will be able to accomplish this the help of legal counsel in Mexico.
-Going through the official channels is leaving many things to chance.
+Going through the official channels leaves many things to chance.
 You should only do this as a last option or to address a specific concern, based on strategy.

 We recommend following these guidelines for the recognition and enforcement of a foreign judgment in Mexico.
 Failure to do this will not only hurt the judgment-creditor in a contested case.
-It will hurt him also even when the judgment-debtor fails to appear in court and oppose the homologation.
+It will hurt him also even when the judgment-debtor fails to appear in court and opposes the homologation.
 Thus, it is crucial not to give opposing counsel—or the judge himself—any grounds for argument or objections.
 This could slow down or deny homologation where it is legal and justified.
 Lastly, teaming up with legal counsel in Mexico is key.
 You should do this not just upon starting homologation, but from the very start of legal proceedings abroad.